heptarch/heptarch.github.io/projects.md

 <hr style="width:50%;height:15px">
 Existing quantum
-programming languages do not use natural, high-level algorithmic representations and thus do not facilitate natural, high-level algorithmic reasoning.
-Mathematical exploration and language design, with hybrid workflows for early fault-tolerance and interoperability between different quantum computational frameworks.
+programming languages do not use natural, high-level algorithmic representations, so they can't facilitate natural, high-level algorithmic reasoning.
+Goal here is to think about new algorithmic primitives, interoperability between different computational frameworks, and the corresponding language design.
 </div>
   </summary>
   <p>